-Made using pantry staples and in under 2 minutes, this Balsamic Vinaigrette is a very versatile dressing that elevates everyday salads to a whole new level and can be used in other ways too.
+Made using pantry staples and in under 5 minutes, this Honey Balsamic Vinaigrette Salad Dressing is a very versatile dressing that elevates everyday salads to a whole new level and can be used in other ways too.

 Prepared with just a few ingredients, this vinaigrette is my go-to dressing when I quickly want to whip up an interesting salad.

-This dressing stays good in the refrigerator for about a week and is far better than the store-bought bottled dressings as they are fresh and free of preservatives.
+This honey balsamic dressing stays good in the refrigerator for about a week and is far better than the store-bought bottled dressings as they are fresh and free of preservatives.

-Oil – In this particular recipe, I have used Extra Virgin Olive Oil but you can definitely use any good cold-pressed oil of your choice.
+Oil – I have used extra virgin olive oil but you can definitely use any good cold-pressed oil of your choice.
 Try experimenting with avocado oil, flaxseed oil, grape seed oil, or even sesame oil.
-Canola and sunflower oil also works fine.
+Canola and sunflower oil also work fine.

 Honey – I have used honey, but you can also add brown sugar to add a slight sweetness to the dressing.
 Quality balsamic vinegar also has sweet notes so please go low on the additional sweetener.

-Citrus juice along with vinegar also adds a nice flavor profile to vinaigrettes and you must definitely explore adding them.
+Citrus juice along with vinegar also gives a nice flavor profile to vinaigrettes and you must definitely explore adding them.